lrchnnng/craft-collective/README.md

 |`Add/Update Product`|Depening on the page, this button submits the form and either adds or updates the product information|

 #### Error Handling
+`get_object_or_404` - Using this function within my Python code, in the event that an object within my database cannot be found a 404 error code is created.

 #### Defensive Programming
+Jinja templating

+python decorators

 #### Future Goals
+Changing database to include metal type
+Changing database to many to many field in order to add more categories

 ### 2.3 Structure